open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 #### GetDescription

 Returns the sampler name or short description with the configuration.
-This may be displayed on debug pages or in the logs.
+This MAY be displayed on debug pages or in the logs.
 Example:
 `"ProbabilitySampler{0.000100}"`.